jepetersohn/ghs-jquery-ajax-challenge/README.md

-# jQuery part two: Interacting with a Server
+# jQuery Part Two: Interacting with a Server

 ## Learning Competencies